-We classify our revenue into three categories: license revenue, grant revenue and reagent sales.
-To date, we have primarily generated revenue through our licensing agreements with our NAV Technology Licensees for research, development and commercialization of product candidates using our proprietary technology.
-Additionally, we have generated limited revenue from sales of licensed reagents to customers for use in research and development as well as from grant programs.
-We have not generated any revenue from sales of approved products or drug therapies.
-If we fail to complete the development of our product candidates in a timely manner, or fail to obtain their regulatory approval, our ability to generate future revenue will be materially compromised.
+To date, we have primarily generated revenues through the licensing of our NAV Technology Platform to NAV Technology Licensees.
+We have not generated any revenues from the sale of approved products.
+If we fail to complete the development of our product candidates in a timely manner, or fail to obtain their regulatory approval, our ability to generate future revenues will be materially compromised.